Key Takeaways

 - Use

-TIMESTAMPforcreated_atandupdated_ataudit columns — it auto-converts to UTC on storage and back to the session timezone on retrieval. - Use
+TIMESTAMPforcreated_atandupdated_ataudit columns.
+It auto-converts to UTC on storage and back to the session timezone on retrieval. - Use

 JSON Type